-- (1) Application for the defence of dissertation is submitted by the doctoral student in writing to the Dean via the Student Registry after passing the state doctoral examination. - (2) Together with the written application for defence the student submits: - a) An up-to-date professional curriculum vitae; - b) Five bound copies of the dissertation; - c) At least three copies of the dissertation summary; - d) A document or confirmation that the dissertation or partial outputs were published or have been accepted for publishing; - e) A list of all published as well as unpublished papers of the student, in particular peerreviewed papers, chapters in monographs, his presentations at seminars, specialist conferences, and other specialist events as listed in the Student Information System; the list is confirmed by the supervisor. - (3) The summary of the dissertation contains: - a) The summary of the dissertation in the language of the thesis usually up to 36,000 characters including spaces stating the objective, content, findings of the dissertation, characteristics of the original solution, and sources used; - b) A brief summary of the dissertation in the English language. - (4) The Student Registry supplements the application of the student with a confirmation of the passed state doctoral examination and the minutes of the preliminary debate, if one was held. - (5) The dissertation thesis is submitted by the doctoral student also in electronic form in the relevant application of the Student Information System.
+(1) Application for the defence of dissertation is submitted by the doctoral student in writing to the Dean via the Student Registry after passing the state doctoral examination.

+- (2) Together with the written application for defence the student submits: - a) An up-to-date professional curriculum vitae; - b) A document or confirmation that the dissertation or partial outputs were published or have been accepted for publishing; - c) A list of all published as well as unpublished papers of the student, in particular peer- reviewed papers, chapters in monographs, his presentations at seminars, specialist conferences, and other specialist events as listed in the Student Information System; the list is confirmed by the supervisor. - (3) The summary of the dissertation contains: - a) The summary of the dissertation in the language of the thesis usually up to 36,000 characters including spaces stating the objective, content, findings of the dissertation, characteristics of the original solution, and sources used; - b) A brief summary of the dissertation in the English language.

+(4) The Student Registry supplements the application of the student with a confirmation of the passed state doctoral examination and the minutes of the preliminary debate, if one was held.

+(5) The dissertation thesis along with its summary is submitted by the doctoral student in electronic form via the relevant application of the Student Information System before filing the application for defence.
 The student submits in the application the electronic form of the abstract of the dissertation in the Czech and English languages; these abstracts must be identical in terms of content to the abstracts included in the dissertation.